StakerDAO/blend-on-tezos/contract/doc/specification.md

-This documentation describes a smart contract which implements FA1.2 interface and coin swap.
+This documentation describes a smart contract which implements FA1.2 interface and network bridge.

 ## Table of contents